-Besides the weekly dance rehearsals, we organise regional meetings and cooperate with the Foundation for Democratic Youth to strengthen community bonds and social skills.
-We also give the children the opportunity to meet the BFO’s musicians and thus bring them even closer to classical music.
+In addition to the weekly dance rehearsals, we organise regional meetings.
+We cooperate with the Foundation for Democratic Youth to strengthen community ties and social skills and give the children the opportunity to get closer to classical music.

-We believe that music can build special relationships among people regardless of gender, social status, ethnic background or linguistic differences.
-Besides that, it teaches us to cooperate, to be open and to pay attention to one another.
+All this supports our belief that music can build special bonds between people regardless of gender, social status or ethnic background.
+It teaches us to cooperate with, be open to and look after one another.